 - Tort Law – the cause is not necessarily a crime, but also a consequence of negligence

-Some of the courses are combined with subjects from other fields of study and some of them may also take one extra year to complete, such as in England and Wales.
+Some of the courses are combined with subjects from other fields of study and some of them may also take one extra year to complete, like it happens in England and Wales.

-If you wish to have a deeper specialisation, you may choose an associate degree, that includes law and politics, human rights, entrepreneurship, environmental management, public policy, theological studies, or others.
+If you wish to have a more focused specialisation, you may choose an associate degree, that includes law and politics, human rights, entrepreneurship, environmental management, public policy, theological studies, or others.

-After you graduate an LLB, you have more choices to specialise, research, and study Law.
+After you graduate with an LLB degree, you have more choices to specialise, research, and study Law.
 You also have the option to enrol in a Senior Status LLB, which is a two-year programme open to students who have an undergraduate degree from another field but Law.

-If these sound like something you would be interested in pursuing, then you should take into consideration these top universities:
+If this sounds like something you would be interested in pursuing, then you should take into consideration the following top universities: